Kernel Extended Attributes

 • USN UsnJournalID

 • The UsnJournalID field is a GUID that identifies the current incarnation of USN Journal File.
 The USN Journal can be deleted and created from user mode per volume.
-Each time the USN Journal is created a new UsnJournalID GUID will be generated.
+Each time the USN Journal is created a new UsnJournalID GUID is generated.
 With this field, you can tell if there was a period of time where the USN Journal was disabled and can revalidate.

 • USN FileUSN